PetrDvorak221465/Digital-electronics-1/Labs/02-logic/README.md

 Listing of simulator console output, i.e. with one reported error (Code 3.)

 In All codes is syntax highlighted using asterisks.
+Intensional mistake is commented, it is the third value.

 **Code 1.**
 ```